Who I Am

 – Anthony Moor, Director of Editorial Operations at Yahoo!

-I spent the two following summers as a full-time editorial intern at Yahoo on a team of engineers and journalists tasking with developing new hyperlocal news products.
-I collected, managed, curated and strategized content.
+I spent the two following summers interning at Yahoo on a team of engineers and journalists tasking with developing new hyperlocal news products.
+There I collected, managed, curated and strategized content.
 I used Python to acquire and crunch data about the 210 DMAs.
 I also built front-page packages viewed by millions of users.

 In Fall 2012, I interned at the Pittsburgh Post-Gazette building news apps.